Spykids92/FYP/README.md

 present in the genome of the organism.
 Selection of the random primer requires actual laboratory experiments, starting from a panel of oligonucletides.
 It is totally a blind experiment.
-This procedure can be time-consuming and require several runs to identify a suitable one.
+This procedure can be time-consuming and require several runs to identify a suitable primer.

+Thus to solve the problem, this program is created to ease the selection of RAPD primers based on the generated results.